school-Tygo-van-den-Hurk/template/CONTRIBUTING.md

 ```

 Make sure that `Nix` is above version `2.16.0`, otherwise I cannot guarantee that this will work.
 There is a devcontainer for those who are can't or don't have `Nix` installed.
 Look at the documentation for your IDE on how to work with devcontainers.

+### Setup a new project
+First you want to set up the project.
+This means that:
+1. you wanna add the packages to the devShell in [`flake.nix`](flake.nix).
+2. next, you wanna add formatters to [`treefmt`](.config/treefmt.nix).
+See [the treefmt-nix repo](https://github.com/numtide/treefmt-nix) for more information on how.
+3. Then you should add build scripts to build the packages.
+It is best practice to add the tests to the check phase.

+Only the first person needs to do this.
+After that, you'll have a repo that uses deterministic build environments, formatters, tests, and build checks.
+It will even be checked before push.

 ### Building
 To build run: